 Contrast is used effectively to emphasises the communicative intentions of each element.
 It helps to draw greater value from fewer components, something that is a fundamental aspect of Superkül’s work.

 Form and print finish elevate process and give further meaning to outcome.
 The best example of this would be in the intersection of wordmark and shapes that call to mind the work of British sculptor Richard Deacan.
 It is again worth noting that much of the value of these comes from their perceptible qualities, the clarity of their intentions.
 Although there is a nuance to the work, it feels rather more open to an objective rather subjective understanding, particularly within the context of an informed and design literate market.

 There are a few different juxtapositions going on within this simple graphic expression.
-Aside from the more obvious contrast of light and dark, solid form and internal space, the robust and the dynamic, there is, in the process of silk screen layering, a lovely contrast between the opaque and the translucent.
+Aside from the more obvious contrast of light and dark, wireframe structure and internal space, the robust and the dynamic, there is, in the process of silk screen layering, a lovely contrast between the opaque and the translucent.
 The building up of ink, its layered visual qualities and the intersection of colour and form says volumes, yet remains aesthetically simple.

 Wordmark draws value from its commonality with previous iterations.
 It shares a similar favour for all lowercase typesetting and sans-serif forms, however, refines this, and with the addition of one simple gesture, which ironically involves removing something, manages to communicate a lot more, with less.